mimblewimble/grin/doc/contracts.md

 `s = k + e * x`.
 The full aggregate signature is then the pair `(s, k*G)`.

-The signature can be checked using the public key `x*G`, re-calculating `e` using M and `k*G` from the 2nd part of the signature pair and by veryfying that `s`, the first part of the signature pair, verifies:
+The signature can be checked using the public key `x*G`, re-calculating `e` using M and `k*G` from the 2nd part of the signature pair and by verifying that `s`, the first part of the signature pair, satisfies:

 ```
 s*G = k*G + e * x*G